tfgg/yournextmep/_candidates/eu2014/engdem/sam-kelly.md

 person: sam-kelly
 region: north-east
 party: engdem
-title: North East - English Democrats - Sam Kelly
+title: Sam Kelly is running for MEP in North East for the English Democrats
 incumbent: false
 ---